This Civil Rights Activist Will Be Become The Female Face Of The $10 Bill

 She's been hailed as Canada's Rosa Parks for her bravery in Nova Scotia.
 But Desmond, who refused to move years before Parks in 1955, has never been given the same recognition.

-She was provided with no attorney or legal representation and fined $26.
+She was provided with no legal representation and fined $26.
 Desmond filed a civil suit to appeal the charges, but it never made it to court.
 Sadly, Desmond passed away in 1965.

 Her story wasn't even given proper attention until her sister, Wanda Robson, started talking about it and wrote a book called Sister to Courage.
 In 2010, Desmond was granted a much-delayed free pardon by Nova Scotia and given a public apology.
 In 2012, she was featured on a Canadian postage stamp.